 Gratitude Practices

-It is difficult to hold a negative thought while holding a grateful thought.
-A body of evidence has emerged suggesting that gratitude is related to wellbeing (e.g. mood, satisfaction with life, and health-related quality of life).
-Creating a state of deep gratitude can even lower inflammatory factors in the body, and can shift the body’s autonomic nervous system out of sympathetic tone (fight, flight, or freeze modes) to the healing parasympathetic state (rest and digest).
+It is difficult to hold a negative thought while feeling grateful.
+A body of evidence has emerged suggesting that gratitude is related to wellbeing including mood, life satisfaction, and health-related quality of life.
+Creating a state of deep gratitude can even lower inflammation in the body and can shift the body’s autonomic nervous system out of sympathetic tone (fight, flight, or freeze modes) to the healing parasympathetic state (rest and digest).

-For some, gratitude also helps to be open to the chance that new blessings might arise in hard times.
+For some, gratitude also helps build resilience during hard times.
 Exploring gratitude in the face of life challenges is beneficial.
-You can be grateful that you can choose how you respond.
-You can be grateful for people who may support you on your way.
+You can be grateful about the choices you make.
+You can be grateful for people who support you on your journey.
 You can be grateful that other parts of your life are meaningful.
 You can be grateful that there may even be good things that grow out of your difficulty.

 Research shows that a weekly gratitude practice can increase general happiness.